sorenmulli/dotfiles/README.md

 `cp ~/dotfiles/setup/speedswapper.desktop ~/.config/autostart/speedswapper.desktop`

- Another possibility for is the more stable xkb; thus run
+ Another possibility is the more stable xkb.
+For this, run

 `xmodmap ~/dotfiles/setup/speedswapper`